krprzenioslo/Hystrixwiki2/Configuration.md

 <a name="metrics.rollingPercentile.enabled" />
 #### metrics.rollingPercentile.enabled

 This property indicates whether execution latencies should be tracked and calculated as percentiles.
+If they are disabled, all summary statistics (mean, percentiles) are returned as -1.

 <table><tbody>
  <tr><th>Default Value</th><td><tt>true</tt></th></tr>